Soundwave (Transformers): Films

 In Bumblebee, Soundwave is seen on Cybertron along with Shockwave and Starscream commanding the Decepticons in the war against the Autobots.
-He apparently manages to capture Optimus Prime with the help of a small army and Ravage and then Prime escapes from them.
+He manages to capture Optimus Prime with the help of a small army and Ravage, but Prime escapes from them.

+Animated film

+Soundwave appears in Transformers One (2024), voiced again by Jon Bailey.
+He was the Cybertronian High Guard's communications officer, alongside his leader Starscream before the arrival of D-16, who usurped his leadership before becoming Megatron.

 Other media

 Comic books

-In issue #4 of Transformers: Defiance, it is revealed that the reason for Soundwave to have believed to have been dead is because he was on the Decepticons ship that The Fallen was commanding, and that all of its crew were missing by the time Megatron noticed the emergency signal emitting from the ship while he was chasing the Allspark.
+In issue #4 of Transformers: Defiance, it is revealed that the reason for Soundwave to have been believed to be dead is because he was on the Decepticons ship that The Fallen was commanding, and that all of its crew were missing by the time Megatron noticed the emergency signal emitting from the ship while he was chasing the Allspark.

-Soundwave first appeared in issue #2 of Transformers: Alliance where he arrived at the crash site of the Nemesis on Mars.
-There he found Dreadwing's head, as well as the body of Frenzy, then contacted Starscream and told him to rally to his signal.
+Soundwave first appeared in issue #2 of Transformers: Alliance, where he arrived at the crash site of the Nemesis on Mars.
+There, he found Dreadwing's head, as well as the body of Frenzy, then contacted Starscream and told him to rally at his signal.
 Starscream was surprised to hear from Soundwave, as he had been believed dead for years.
 Soundwave deployed a number of his forces on Earth, leaving others on his ship.

-In Tales of the Fallen #5 Soundwave, still in orbit after the events of the 2009 film, notices someone has reactivated Ravage.
+In Tales of the Fallen #5, Soundwave, still in orbit after the events of the 2009 film, notices someone has reactivated Ravage.

 Soundwave appears in Transformers: Nefarious #1, set months after the events of the 2009 film.
 Bumblebee, Breakaway, Jolt, Knock Out and Dune Runner are sent to investigate spark fragments detected at Kingdom Petrochemicals.
-Arriving first Breakaway is warned by Soundwave to leave, but unwilling to give in the Autobot is swiftly defeated.
+Arriving first, Breakaway is warned by Soundwave to leave, but unwilling to give in the Autobot is swiftly defeated.
 Bumblebee and his team fire on Soundwave, who escapes.
-In "Nefarious" #2, Soundwave sent Dirt Boss, Reverb, and Brakedown to Wendover, Utah to find an "Initiative" facility.
+In "Nefarious" #2, Soundwave sent Dirt Boss, Reverb, and Brakedown to Wendover, Utah, to find an "Initiative" facility.
 Soundwave then contacted Ravage in order to discover how he was resurrected.
-Then, he proceeded to assist Reverb, Dirt Boss, and Brakedown, in a fight with the Autobots.
+Then, he proceeded to assist Reverb, Dirt Boss, and Brakedown in a fight with the Autobots.
 After a battle with Optimus Prime, Soundwave convinces the Autobot leader to join forces temporarily, in order to find "the Initiative".